Canine Parvovirus: What You Need To Know

 Improper vaccination protocol.
 CPV vaccine protocols are ever evolving, and it’s still widely discussed in veterinary medicine what the best practices are for delivering the parvo vaccine series to puppies around the world.
 Typically, a puppy will receive the core vaccine series and then subsequent booster vaccinations every 1-3 years during adulthood.
 It is possible too that vaccines lose efficacy if they aren’t shipped, stored, or handled appropriately; although this isn’t as much of an issue in the United States as it is for other countries.

 Is Parvo Treatable?

-Now, however, a recent study published in the Journal of Veterinary Internal Medicine found that puppies infected by canine parvovirus that received a fecal microbiota transplant (FMT) recovered significantly faster than those receiving standard care.
+A 2018 study published in the Journal of Veterinary Internal Medicine found that puppies with canine parvovirus recovered significantly faster when they received an FMT compared to those that just received standard care.